-This she shed is definitely big, beautiful and a dream come true for any gardener.
+This is definitely a big she shed idea that is beautiful and a dream come true for any gardener.
 Garden designer Suzanne Hudson has this all-glass garden shed — it is almost a crime to call it a shed.
 The glass construction allows those inside to appreciate nature from every angle and drenches the space in light.
 The park-like setting adds to the heavenly feeling that this structure creates.

 The interior decor rightly follows a garden theme, with plenty of plants, gardening accessories, and even a grand antique birdcage. relaxed furnishings include a day bed made from the exposed spring base of a twin bed are accented with bright pillows.
 A vintage-looking rug anchors the sitting area, which has a natural gravel floor.
 It may look like a chic retreat, but the gravel floor also makes it a working potting shed.

-One of the things that really adds charm to any she shed is the creative use of materials as accessories and this one has plenty of good examples.
+One of the she shed ideas inside that really adds charm is the creative use of materials as accessories and this one has plenty of good examples.
 A rustic cafe set is styled with an assortment of accessories and above hangs a repurposed spigot and bowl that now holds spectacular seashells.
 The most striking feature of this corner is the old-fashioned wire shelf that has a parade of vintage oil lamps.

-At the opposite end of the size spectrum is this truly tiny 4 x 6 foot shed that has been converted into a space dedicated to sewing and weaving.
+At the opposite end of the size spectrum is this truly tiny 4 x 6-foot shed that has been converted into a space dedicated to sewing and weaving.
 With space at a premium, you can still create a she shed get-away, but it has to be focused.
 It might not have room for a lounging or seating area, but if the aim is to secret yourself away and sew, then this is a perfect space with no distractions.
-The space doesn’t have to be about sewing: The same could be done focused any craft, from scrapbooking to painting to gardening.
+These types of she shed ideas don’t have to be about sewing: The same could be done focusing any craft, from scrapbooking to painting to gardening.